-Health and physical education aims to improve student's motor skills and fitness in a broad range of activities.
+Health and physical education aims to improve students' motor skills and fitness across a broad range of activities.

-Whilst improving their skills and health, students learn the importance of health promotion, of co-operative behaviour and participation.
-Activities involving running, jumping, throwing and catching, hitting, kicking, aquatics (swimming at Year 7) and creative movement (gymnastics, dance and trampolining) are experienced.
-Students are provided with a variety of opportunities to meet challenges and to develop positive social skills.
+Whilst improving their skills and health, students learn the importance of health promotion, co-operative behaviour and participation.
+Activities involving running, jumping, throwing and catching, hitting, kicking, and creative movement (gymnastics, dance and trampolining) are experienced.
+Students are provided with a variety of opportunities to meet challenges and to develop positive social skills and respectful relationships.
+In Year 9 students participate in invasion games, striking games and wall/net games as part of the physical aspect of the program.